Core/General Education Requirements

 Students are required to complete a minimum of 3 credits in each of the following seven competencies:

 - Moral and Ethical Discernment

-In addition, students are required to meet other institutional requirements including two Learning Communities ( freshmen only; taken in the freshman year), Quantitative Literacy, nine credits in Writing Intensive course work, 3 credits in Service Learning, and 3 credits in Research and Presentation.
+In addition, students are required to meet other institutional requirements including two Learning Communities (first year students only; taken in the first year), Quantitative Literacy, nine credits in Writing Intensive course work, 3 credits in Service Learning, and 3 credits in Research and Presentation.
 Courses providing these institutional requirements are noted in the course description and in almost every case, are provided by a course with a competency.
 For example, it is possible to take a 300 level course with a competency (Civic Responsibility) which also meets the Service Learning requirement.
 A student taking such a course would earn three credits in upper division core elective requirements, but could also "check off" the Civic Responsibility competency and the Service Learning requirement as well.